 Appellants argue that their choice of Baltimore City as a forum is entitled to significant weight.
 It is true that "the plaintiff's choice will not be 'altered solely because it is more convenient for the moving party to be in another forum."
 Murray, 203 Md.
 App. at 191 (quoting Leung v.
 Nunes, 354 Md.
 217, 224 (1999)).
-When the forum non conveniens balancing of factors are in equipoise, "the plaintiffs' choice of forum is not dispositive and 'less deference should be accorded' to a plaintiff's choice when the plaintiff is not a resident of the forum or when the choice of forum has 'no meaningful ties to the controversy and no particular interest in the parties or subject matter.""
+When the forum non conveniens balancing of factors are in equipoise, "the plaintiffs' choice of forum controls."
+Leung, 354 Md. at 229.
+"Nonetheless, the plaintiff's choice of forum is not dispositive and 'less deference should be accorded' to a plaintiff's choice when the plaintiff is not a resident of the forum or when the choice of forum has 'no meaningful ties to the controversy and no particular interest in the parties or subject matter."
 Murray, 203 Md.
 App. at 191 (quoting Stidham, 161 Md.
 App. at 569).